-A beautiful layout and expressive headers are enough to draw a recruiter’s attention to your resume.
+A beautiful layout and expressive headers on a resume aren't enough to draw a recruiter’s attention.
+What will earn you the interview?

-The answer is, simply, use effective wording.
+The answer is, the you need to use the best resume words to get your resume noticed.
 Resume words are what get you noticed.
 Far too many applicants fall into the same trap of using cliche terms, stale expressions, and bland word choices.
-We’re here to make sure you don’t follow that trend and, by avoiding it, set yourself apart from the rest of the field.
+We're here to make sure you don't follow that trend and, by avoiding it, set yourself apart from the rest of the field.

 In this blog post, we are going to go through a variety of scenarios and achievements, and discuss some of the descriptive and action words you can use to effectively express your achievements in a way that resonates with the recruiter and compels them to reach out to you.